MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 - **Filter totals by**

-  Some lists that display calculated fields, such as amounts and quantities, will include the **Filter totals by** section where you can adjust various dimensions that influence calculations.
+  Some lists that display calculated fields, such as amounts and quantities, include the **Filter totals by** section where you can adjust various dimensions that influence calculations.
 To add a filter, choose the **+ Filter** action.
 Then, type the name of the field that you want to filter the list by or pick a field from the drop-down list.

   > [!NOTE]
   > Filters in the **Filter totals by** section are controlled by FlowFilters on the page design.
 Learn the technical aspect of FlowFilters at [FlowFilters](/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview).